Diagnosis, the Missing Course

 By Susan Carr | Senior Writer, ImproveDx

-Mark L. Graber, MD, founder and now chief medical officer of the Society to Improve Diagnosis in Medicine (SIDM), has said, “There is no course on diagnosis in medical school.”
+Mark L. Graber, MD, founder of the Society to Improve Diagnosis in Medicine (SIDM), has said, “There is no course on diagnosis in medical school.”

 How can that be?

 The ability to diagnose patients’ medical problems is central to being a physician.
 How is it possible that diagnosis is not taught in medical school?
 The answer in part is a clarification: diagnosis is a process learned in practice, more through on-the-job training than dedicated coursework in the classroom or even in simulation.
 Students begin to gain building blocks of diagnosis—eg, basic science knowledge and illness scripts—in medical school and then become increasingly proficient as interns and residents through clinical apprenticeship with experienced physicians.
 Classically, diagnosis is more learned than taught.